yabellini/SitioAcademico/content/blog/2021_latines_at_user_en/index.md

 ---
 date: "2021-11-26"
 draft: false
-linktitle: The Latin America Community at useR!
-2021
 summary: In this blog post we show you how the Latin American participation was at useR!
 2021.
 title: The Latin America Community at useR!
 2021
-authors:
-    - admin
-    - Claudia Alejandra Huaylla
+authors: Yanina Bellini Saibene y Claudia Alejandra Huaylla
-weight: 1
+categories:
+  - Community
+  - R-Ladies
+  - English
 tags:
   - useR
   - Community